What Are Egress Windows?

 What if My Basement Windows are Below Ground Level?

-If your basement windows are under ground level, you will need to have a well dug at the bottom of the window frame.
+If your basement windows are below ground level, you will need to have a well dug at the bottom of the window frame.
 This well should be at least 36 inches wide and 36 inches long.
 If the well is more than 44 inches deep, it will need a permanent ladder or steps.

 Using timber or concrete blocks in the well makes it simple to add steps.
 Plus, you can incorporate a few small landscaping features, like crushed rock or potted plant.